-I remember early on, in my twenties, when meeting new people for the first time, that I froze and didn’t know what to say or do.
-It was uncomfortable but for all I knew, everyone was experiencing this.
+To help relieve my anxiety, depression, and PTSD, I participated in Eye Movement Desensitization and Reprocessing (EMDR) therapy a few years ago.
+Now, I look back and clearly see the anxiety I lived with on a daily basis throughout my life and therefore, how anxiety ruled my life.
+I remember early on, in my twenties, when I met new people for the first time, that I froze and didn’t know what to say or do.
+It was uncomfortable, but for all I knew, everyone experienced the same thing.

-Is there resolution to my story?
+Is there a resolution to my story?
 Yes.
 Some days are very good days but I have to stay balanced in everything that I do.
 If I don’t, the wonderful thing for me now is that I can see my unbalance and patiently take steps to re-balance myself.